 Why Getting the Right Size Matters

 Most homeowners pick a water heater the same way they buy a mattress — whatever fits the old footprint.
 A 50-gallon tank replaces a 50-gallon tank, and that's that.
-But undersizing means cold showers.
-Oversizing means paying to keep unused hot water warm all day.
-The Department of Energy's First Hour Rating system exists specifically to end this guesswork.
+But undersizing means cold showers during the second or third morning shower.
+Oversizing means paying standby energy costs to keep unused hot water warm all day long.
+The Department of Energy's First Hour Rating system was created specifically to end this cycle of replacing one wrong-sized unit with another.

-The FHR method asks: "What's the maximum amount of hot water your household needs in any single hour?"
+The FHR method asks: what is the maximum amount of hot water your household needs in any single hour?
 That peak demand — not tank capacity alone — determines the right heater.
-A 40-gallon tank with a high recovery rate and a 60-gallon FHR can outperform a 50-gallon unit with a slow recovery rate and a 55-gallon FHR.
+A 40-gallon tank with a high recovery rate and a 60-gallon FHR can actually outperform a 50-gallon unit with a slow recovery rate and a 55-gallon FHR in a household with back-to-back morning showers.
+The calculator estimates your peak hour demand from household size and usage profile, then recommends the minimum FHR needed to cover it without running cold.

 Tank vs. Tankless: The Real Trade-off